Australische Zeitung: Suedaustralische Zeitung

 Die Deutsche Post für die Australischen Colonien, first published c.
 6 January 1848, and still appearing every Thursday in 1850, was the first German-language newspaper published in South Australia, and possibly in Australia.
 A rival, the Suedaustralische Zeitung was first published in Adelaide late 1849 by Otto Schomburgk and Carl Muecke and by Gustav Droege, who also acted as editor.
 It was remarkable in its day for being printed in Roman type (and replacing umlauts with their two-letter equivalents) "as if to indicate its rejection of tradition" (or perhaps being the only typeface available), and was radical in its political views.

 The following year it was printed in traditional black letter type as Südaustralische Zeitung, and the editor's name written as Gustav Dröge.
 The paper was initially printed by Andrew Murray in Adelaide, and had sales outlets in Tanunda, Lyndoch, Hahndorf, Lobethal, Burra Burra, and Macclesfield.
-The paper was taken over by Wilhem Eggers in September 1851 and published at the offices of the South Australian Register.
+The paper was taken over by Wilhelm Eggers in September 1851 and published at the offices of the South Australian Register.
 Production ceased due to the negative economic conditions caused in South Australia by the Victorian gold rush.

 Süd Australische Zeitung

 The Süd Australische Zeitung was sold in 1859 to Rudolf Reimer, founder in April 1851 of the Adelaider Deutsche Zeitung (1851–1862), (printed with Roman type, considered by one commentator as conceding an advantage to its rival) but continued publication in Tanunda as a separate title.
 Reimer died in April 1860.
 It was taken over in January 1860 by C. H. Barton, a prominent Tanunda citizen, as editor and owner, but the paper floundered, with a circulation of just 400.
 It was in late 1862 sold to Basedow, Barton, and Eimer, trading as George Eimer & Co. (later Basedow, Eimer & Co.).
 Contrary to promises and expectations, they immediately moved production from Tanunda to Adelaide.
-It was taken over in 1863 by Wilhem Eggers and Eimer and published in Adelaide, and achieved a circulation of 1,500.
+It was taken over in 1863 by Wilhelm Eggers and Eimer and published in Adelaide, and achieved a circulation of 1,500.
 Barton and Basedow retaliated with a new Tanunda publication, the Tanunda Deutsche Zeitung, edited by Muecke.
 Barton was later to become bankrupt and in 1867 fled to Maryborough, Queensland, owing substantial sums to his Tanunda backers.

-A special entertainment insert, called Australisches Unterhaltungsblatt (1862-1916), was included as well.
+A special entertainment insert, called Australisches Unterhaltungsblatt (1862–1916), was included as well.
 From 1862 it was subtitled "Belletristische Beilage zur Süd-Australische Zeitung" then "Belletristische Beilage zur Australischen Zeitung" from 1875.